-Action DG-1.1: 4.13-8 The Historical Preservation District for Town of Mendocino Zoning Ordinance, as amended, is shall be a part of the implementing ordinances of the Mendocino Town Plan Local Coastal Program (Mendocino Town Zoning Code Chapter 20.760), that govern within Historical Zones A and B, as shown in Figure 4.13-2.
+Action DG-1.1 The Historical Preservation District for Town of Mendocino Ordinance, as amended, is a part of the implementing ordinances of the Mendocino Town Local Coastal Program (Mendocino Town Zoning Code Chapter 20.760), that govern within Historical Zones A and B, as shown in Figure 4.13-2.

-Action DG-1.2: The and the Mendocino Historical Review Board shall continue to exercise its duties those charges as specified by the Historical Preservation District Ordinance, within Historical Zones A and B, as shown in Figure 4.13-2 ordinance.
+Action DG-1.2 The Mendocino Historical Review Board shall continue to exercise its duties as specified by the Historical Preservation District Ordinance, within Historical Zones A and B, as shown in Figure 4.13-2.

-Action DG-1.3: 4.13-9 (a) The Mendocino Historic Review Board Design Guidelines (1987) Design review guidelines shall set criteria which will be utilized to ensure preservation, protection, enhancement, rehabilitation, reconstruction, restoration, and perpetuation of existing structures of historical significance in a manner consistent with the character of the Town.

-(ba) Such criteria shall include, but are not be limited to, architectural design, size, height, dormers, windows, structures, appurtenances, proportion and placement of improvements on the parcel, and landscaping, including planting or removal of vegetation, must be reviewed in the application process.

-(c) The Mendocino Historic Review Board Design Guidelines shall be consistent with the Historical Preservation District For Town of Mendocino Ordinance (1973, as amended) and the Mendocino Town Local Coastal Program.
+Action DG-1.3 The Mendocino Historic Review Board Design Guidelines (1987) set criteria to ensure preservation, protection, enhancement, rehabilitation, reconstruction, restoration, and perpetuation of existing structures of historical significance in a manner consistent with the character of the Town.
+Such criteria include, but are not limited to, architectural design, size, height, dormers, windows, structures, appurtenances, proportion and placement of improvements on the parcel, and landscaping, including planting or removal of vegetation, must be reviewed in the application process.
+The Mendocino Historic Review Board Design Guidelines shall be consistent with the Historical Preservation District For Town of Mendocino Ordinance (1973, as amended) and the Mendocino Town Local Coastal Program.